merchisdk/sdk/docs/_typescript/pagination.md

   The `offset` option controls how many entities to skip over.
 For example, if the limit is set to 10, setting offset to 20 will give you the third page.
-Defaults to zero not not supplied.
+Defaults to zero if not not specified.

   Additionally, the `ListMetadata` type is available on the response of a call to `list`, which contains information about how many entities where